 SELC is urging TDOT to shift its focus away from spending up to a billion dollars to a build an unnecessary new highway in this rugged terrain, and instead make targeted, cost-effective improvements to the existing two-lane highway.
 Learn more.

-Some of the most stunning mountain forests in the Southeast are in the path of Corridor K, a once-dormant but now rebooted billion-dollar plan to replace portions of the U.S. highways connecting Chattanooga, Tennessee and Asheville, North Carolina.
+Some of the most stunning mountain forests in the Southeast are in the path of Corridor K, a once-dormant but now rebooted multi-billion-dollar plan to replace portions of the U.S. highways connecting Chattanooga, Tennessee and Asheville, North Carolina.

 First proposed in the 1960s, before these two cities were connected by interstates, Corridor K was conceived as a way to spur industrial development in the Appalachians.
 Today, however, building new highways through unbroken forests would jeopardize the region’s true economic engine: the unspoiled vistas, clear-running trout waters, and backcountry recreation sites that drive outdoor tourism.

-Pushing Asphalt Through Sensitive Terrain
+Pushing New Asphalt Through Sensitive Terrain

-The existing highway between Chattanooga and Asheville, much of which consists of overbuilt and underused four-lanes stretches, is perfectly adequate for the area’s projected transportation needs.
+The existing highway between Chattanooga and Asheville, much of which consists of overbuilt and underused four-lane stretches, is perfectly adequate for the area’s projected transportation needs.
 The proposed new highways would slash through steep, mountainous countryside and exact a huge toll on the region’s natural heritage and taxpayers’ pocketbooks.

 In addition to highlighting the impacts on mountain and forest ecosystems and outdoor recreation, SELC is training a spotlight on the fact that projected traffic levels fail to justify the enormous cost of building new highways through these rugged landscapes.
-What’s more, all of this new asphalt would do little to improve current travel times.
+What’s more, all of this new asphalt would do almost nothing to improve current travel times.